git-lfs/git-lfs/docs/README.md

     +84ff327f80500d3266bd830891ede1e4fd18b9169936a066573f9b230597a696
     \ No newline at end of file

-Now, when you run `git push`, all queued files to will be synced to the Git Media endpoint.
+Now, when you run `git push`, added media files will be synced to the Git Media endpoint.

     $ git push origin master